mjgrzybek/process_manager/docs/design.md

   },
   ```
 ### Authorization
+Users are distinguished by `CommonName` field in public certificate.\
+PKI guarantees no two distinct users get the same `CN`.

 User is an owner of `UUID`.\
 User's resources are isolated so that _userA_ cannot see or alter _userB_ processes.